 The 2020 Employee Stock Purchase Plan (the "2020 ESPP") was approved by the Company's Board of Directors and the Company's stockholders and became effective on July 29, 2021.
-A total of 200,000 shares of common stock were initially reserved for issuance under this plan, which automatically increases on January 1 of each year by the lesser of (i) 1% of the outstanding number of shares of common stock on the immediately preceding December 31 and (ii) 400,000, or such lesser number of shares as determined by our Board.
-The Board acted not to increase the number of shares of common stock reserved for future issuance under the ESPP as of January 1, 2023.
-As of March 31, 2023, no shares of common stock had been issued under the 2020 ESPP and 387,812 shares remained available for future issuance under the 2020 ESPP.
-The first offering period has not yet been decided by the Company's Board of Directors or designated committee of the Company's Board of Directors.
+A total of 200,000 shares of common stock were initially reserved for issuance under this plan, which automatically increases on January 1 of each year by the lesser of (i) 1% of the outstanding number of shares of common stock on the immediately preceding December 31 and (ii) 400,000, or such lesser number of shares as determined by our Board of Directors.
+The Board of Directors acted not to increase the number of shares of common stock reserved for future issuance under the ESPP as of January 1, 2023.
+As of September 30, 2023, no shares of common stock had been issued under the 2020 ESPP and 387,812 shares remained available for future issuance under the 2020 ESPP.
+The Company's Board of Directors or designated committee has not set an offering period.